zhujunsan/zhujunsan/README.md

 I'm San, live in Shanghai, China, 🌏, 🌌.

-Major in Physics, now write code for a living.
+Major in Physics, now writes code for a living.

 Interested in Astronomy, Physics, Computer Science & Technology, Hacking & Tinkering, Consumer Electrics, Arduino(and surrounding stuffs), SDR, Sci-Fi🖖🏻, and still adding more...